 If the house is old and dilapidated, the property may be priced at land value only, or even less than land value since it will cost money to demolish the existing structure.
 The expectation is that a buyer will tear down the house and build a new one.

-A simple wood-framed house costs on average 200,000 Yen/sqm to build, while basic reinforced-concrete houses cost around 450,000 Yen/sqm.
-Prices will rise depending on design and finish.
+A simple wood-framed house costs on average 200,000 Yen/sqm to build, while basic reinforced-concrete houses can cost from 450,000 Yen/sqm and up.
+Prices will rise depending on design and finish, with some luxury custom-builds costing up to 1,000,000 Yen/sqm.

 The MLIT publishes annual land price information for selected locations in Tokyo and across Japan.
 You can find more information in English here.